AlanXiao97/ZoomClerk/README.md

 # ZoomClerk
-This repository contains the project that I built to automate the process of booking large numbers of zoom meetings
+This repository contains the project that I built to automate the process of booking large numbers of zoom meetings.
+My intention is to automate some routine works of my current part-time job and at the same time practice my coding skills.
+Right now, it can read from a csv file to gather information like the title, host user id, starting date, and duration time of the meeting, and produce a post request form based on these information.
+The request will be used to schedule zoom meetings.
+The meeting urls and passcodes will be returned and recorded in the original csv file.
+Due to the way zoom authentication works, this only works with my zoom account.
+Other people may need to use their own jwt token to use this.
+I am diving into Zoom API to learn another authentication mechanism that allows scheduling meetings for other users.